Philip-Lucky/Spring-boot-based-microservices/README.md

 ## Overview

-The system is split into domain services and platform components:
+This system is logically partitioned into core business domains and foundational platform infrastructure to ensure scalable, maintainable code:

-- **Gateway Service**: entry point and request routing
+**Gateway Service**: Acts as the system's front door, handling dynamic request routing and edge-level security.

-- **Course Service**: manages course data in PostgreSQL
+**Course Service:** A relational domain service responsible for the course catalog, backed by PostgreSQL.

-- **Review Service**: manages review data in MongoDB
+**Review Service:** A high-throughput NoSQL domain service managing user feedback, backed by MongoDB.

-- **Course Composite Service**: aggregates course + review responses
+**Course Composite Service:** An aggregator pattern implementation that stitches together discrete data from both the Course and Review services for streamlined client consumption.

-- **Keycloak**: identity provider for authn/authz
+**Keycloak:** The dedicated identity provider handling authentication and authorization across the cluster.

-- **Observability stack**: Prometheus, Grafana, Loki, Tempo, Fluent Bit, OpenTelemetry Collector
+**Observability Stack:** A complete telemetry ecosystem featuring Prometheus, Grafana, Loki, Tempo, Fluent Bit, and the OpenTelemetry (OTEL) Collector.
 ---

 ## Architecture